 Instead… Don’t put all your “eggs” in the same basket.
 Avoid carrying too much cash and store it in various “safe” places.

 19. Not knowing the hidden foreign charges in your credit card

-Keep in mind, even when foreign companies charge you in your normal currency (i.e. US dollar), they still can charge the “foreign transaction” fee.
+Keep in mind, even when foreign companies charge you in your normal currency (i.e., US dollar), they still can charge the “foreign transaction” fee.
 This page explains more about the best credit cards for travel.

 20. Not doing research

-Instead… Avoid arriving to a destination a not knowing what to do by at least doing a small Google search.
-Get information of possible things to do and interesting history of the place.
+Instead… Avoid arriving at a destination and not knowing what to do by at least doing a small Google search.
+Get information about possible things to do and the interesting history of the place.